Kate Middleton News: Kate ‘Taking The Reins,’ Honors London Attack Victims

 Now that Kate has become so adept at her job as Prince William’s wife, it’s time for her to begin preparing for an even more important role.

-Queen Elizabeth celebrated turning 90 in 2016 and she is Britain’s longest reigning monarch.
-The Queen was only 25-years-old when she ascended the throne in 1952 and it can’t be many more years before Prince Charles, Kate’s father-in-law, becomes the next king.
+Queen Elizabeth celebrated turning 90 in 2016 and she is Britain’s longest-reigning monarch.
+The queen was only 25-years-old when she ascended the throne in 1952, and it can’t be many more years before Prince Charles, Kate’s father-in-law, becomes the next king.

 When that happens, William and Kate will become Prince and Princess of Wales, and Queen Elizabeth has “already begun the public transfer of power to the younger royals.”

 Kate’s professionalism in front of the parenting group in the face of the London attacks is particularly significant since she is also a mother, anxious about her own children’s safety.
-The Duchess said it can be an “overwhelming experience” coping with the “complex emotions of joy, exhaustion, love, and worry” that go along with motherhood.
+The duchess said it can be an “overwhelming experience” coping with the “complex emotions of joy, exhaustion, love, and worry” that go along with motherhood.

 “For many mothers, myself included, this can, at times, lead to lack of confidence.”